monashunited/monashunited.com.au/_posts/2020-12-22-monash-council-serves-xmas-ace.md

 ## Xmas Surprise

-A few days before Xmas, a knock on the door delivered news that would ruin xmas for everyone in GWav.
+A few days before Xmas, a knock on the door delivered the news that would ruin Xmas for everyone in GWav.

-We were told that we needed more sporting facilities and we were going to get them at expense of everyone.
+We were told that we needed more sporting facilities and we were going to get them at the expense of everyone.